vipinc007/PerspectiveTest-Backend/README.md

 ### Start a server

 - To start the docker container `docker-compose up`
-- App server available at - `http://localhost:8080/`
+- App server available at - `http://localhost:8080/` (this api url is what needs to be configured and used from frontend application)

 ### Troubleshooting